 Paul Schrader’s “The Walker” reworks one of his favorite plot tropes: the ne’er-do-well whose soul is purified in the heat of a murder investigation.
-Even if this isn’t Schrader’s best, it’s hardly his worst, and modestly budgeted pic should break even with limited release in urban burgs, performing marginally better abroad.
+Harrowed hero here is a gay Washington, D.C.-based gadabout (Woody Harrelson) who struggles to shield a friend from scandal.
+Although script sparkles with twinkly bon mots and cynical quips, pic’s midsection feels a little flabby, as if the writer-helmer were just going through the motions.
+Still, even if this isn’t Schrader’s best, it’s hardly his worst, and modestly budgeted pic should break even with limited release in urban burgs, performing marginally better abroad.

 A scion of the Virginia gentry and the son of a late, highly respected liberal senator who took part in the Watergate hearings (as everyone keeps reminding him), Carter Page III (Harrelson) apparently lives off some kind of inheritance and dabbles in real estate.
 His real vocation is as a walker, a sort of unpaid escort (most definitely not the sexual kind) for the wives of rich and powerful men, squiring ladies to public events when their husbands aren’t free or inclined to come.

 Per press notes, term was originally coined to describe Jerry Zipkin, who “walked” Nancy Reagan and Betsy Bloomingdale among others and, like Carter here, held weekly canasta games at the height of his popularity where he and select femme friends would swap gossip.